backendAlgo/algo-challenges-in-kotlin-by-jetbrains/Divide and Conquer/Points and Segments/task.md

     <img src="../../images/points_and_segments_logo.png">
 </div>

-Implement a function that given a set of points and a set of segments on a line, computes, for each point, the number of segments it is contained in.
+Implement a function that given a set of points and a set of segments on a line, computes for each point the number of segments it is contained in.

 ```Kotlin